DevanshShr1vastava/Simon_Says_The_Game/README.md

 # Simon Says : The Game
-## A personal interpretation of the popular memory game called simon says and has many other names as well
+## A personal interpretation of the popular memory game called "simon says"
+. has many other names as well

 ### Two game modes available
   - classic mode : Auditory and visual cues enabled